CaVanRay/Enigma/README.md

-creating a seperate repo for the red square platformer
+Just a simple side scroller where you control a red square and can jump and move around